AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-insert-questions.md

 The following question types are supported in a Quiz:

-- **Single Correct**: A question with multiple options where only one answer is correct.
+- **Single correct**: A question with multiple options where only one answer is correct.

     ![](assets/single-correct.png){width="650" align="left"}